About the scheme

-- View the standard form of agreement - agreement details (editable)
+- view the standard form of agreement - agreement details (editable) (DOCX, 36 KB)

 The Easy Access Registration List (EARL)

-These suppliers are registered under the scheme to only provide services valued up to $50,000 incl.
+Suppliers registered to provide services valued up to $50,000 incl.
 GST.

-Please note: EARL suppliers have not been fully prequalified, so are not recommended for projects considered to be high risk.
+Please note: EARL suppliers have not been fully prequalified, so are not recommended for high risk projects.

 Information for suppliers / participants

 How to apply